At least 20 hours have passed so the entire architectural universe must now be familiar with this image.

 June 2016: I’ve learned that this building is now not going to be built on the competition site alongside the Bee’ah Waste Recycling Facility (just up the road from the Sharjah Cement Factory), but across the road where this sign now appears.

 Whether on the north side of the road or south, the water table still won’t support palm trees.
-Even grass and petunias do not grow naturally there.
+Even grass and petunias do not grow naturally.